Cryptologic Language

 Linguist

-Cognitive skills your 1N3X5 training built — and where they transfer.
+Cognitive skills your 1N3X5 training built — and where they transfer in civilian work.

 Pattern Recognition